rkuma183/wilsonmar.github.io/_posts/2016-10-15-jvm-jprofiler.md

 {% include _toc.html %}

 This tutorial aims to enable you to identify and resolve
-<strong>problematic patterns</strong> in memory and CPU usage in Java and Scala code.
+<strong>problematic patterns</strong> in memory and CPU usage in Java and Scala code
+using JProfiler and JVisualVM.

 {% include _intro.html %}